hilschernetiotedge/netFIELD-extension-linux/README.md

 Make sure the following permissions have been granted for successful execution:

 * "Create or delete a device (permissions: createDevices,deleteDevices)"
-* "Onboard or offboard a device (permissions: onboardedDevices,offboardedDevice"
+* "Onboard or offboard a device (permissions: onboardedDevices,offboardedDevice)"
 * "View device details (permission: viewDeviceDetails)"

 ### Installation

 Download just the script [netfield-extension-linux-installer.sh](netfield-extension-linux-installer.sh?raw=1) or the whole project with `sudo git clone https://github.com/hilschernetiotedge/netFIELD-extension-linux.git`.

 Make sure the script has execution permission on the device else use `sudo chmod +x netfield-extension-linux-installer.sh`.

 Calling the script needs administrative rights either when called as user `root` or with `sudo.`

 Script parameters are passed to it as inline arguments.
 The usage is `sudo ./netfield-extension-linux-installer.sh <options> onboard|offboard`